XimeraProject/ximeraExamples/README.md

 (Again, more on this below).

 * **testGroupings Folder at a glance**
-Finally, the testGroupings folder is likely where most of the testing will actually take place.
+Finally, the testGroupings folder will have a quick-ref/links/generated-Xourses that will allow us to test content by type, rather than dtx file.
 This folder should contain a list of folders that represent ''types'' of content that may need to be verified or tested - e.g. ''environments'', ''answerables'' or ''authorship tools''.
 More folders may be added here as we determine elements that are commonly needed to test together/in tandem.
 Note that the intent here, is that the same test file/xourse may appear in multiple (indeed many) of these subfolders... since something